 We are committed to getting our winners scripts read by professionals who can help you achieve your goals.

-2020's Grand Prize Winner was introduced to Devon Byers of First Friday Entertainment, Chris Deckard of Fictional Entity, and Andrew Kersey of Kersey Management.
-They also received a one hour script consultation with Dan Seco of Schemers Entertainment.
-Other finalists received consultations with Charles Osowik of Osowik Management and Chris Deckard of Fictional Entity.
+2020's Grand Prize Winner was awarded a consultation package provided by Roadmap Writers that included sessions with top talent managers and executives at First Friday Entertainment, Fictional Entity, and Kersey Management.
+They also received a one hour script consultation with a development executive at Schemers Entertainment.
+Out top two finalists received consultations with top talent managers at Charles Osowik Management and Fictional Entity.

-2019's winner was given a one hour private consultation with Janet Jeffries the long time development executive for Lawrence Bender Productions as well as other industry introductions.
+2019's winner was given a one hour private consultation with a long time development executive at Lawrence Bender Productions as well as other industry introductions.

 Next year's winner will also be awarded a one hour consultation with an industry executive that we feel can most inspire and help them get to the next level of their career and much of it will be determined by the writer's needs and the genre they write in.
 For example, if a writer already has a manager they love, there would be little advantage in arranging a consultation for them with another talent manager.
 In that case, we would introduce you to a production executive.
 Furthermore, if our winner writes a horror film, an action flick, or even a comedy our goal would be to pair them with an executive who specializes in that genre to help further our individual winner's goals.